-The student successfully completed the research necessary to o write the thesis.
+The student successfully completed the research necessary ary to write the thesis.

-Signatures indicate completion and that a grade will be give en
+Signatures indicate completion and that a grade will be given

 Advisor Date

 Member Date

 Member Date

 Member Date

 Thesis Defense Outcome (BIO 610)

 Student Defense date

-The student has successfully defended a thesis to the Comm ittee entitled:
+The student has successfully defended a thesis to the Co ommittee entitled:

 Committee members in attendance:

-The defense normally results in one of the following outcom nes:
+The defense normally results in one of the following our tcomes:

-1. If only minor changes are suggested to improve the thesis the responsibility for making the changes with the Advisor. thesis, and forwards it to the Committee members for their s When satisfied, the Advisor signs the
+1. If only minor changes are suggested to improve the the responsibility for making the changes with the Advicthesis, and forwards it to the Committee members for the sor.
+When satisfied, the Advisor signs the

-2. If any Committee member requests major changes, then the consultation with the Advisor and Committee.
-Signatures are -
+2. If any Committee member requests major changes, the consultation with the Advisor and Committee.
+Signature •

-3. If a majority of the Committee feels that either the thesis is showed a consistent lack of understanding of questions aske for more research, courses, or readings may be made by the d in the defense, recommendations
+3. If a majority of the Committee feels that either the the showed a consistent lack of understanding of questions for more research, courses, or readings may be made by asked in the defense, recommendations

-Attach any outcomes of the defense, including specific requistudent, and indicating a probable date of completion of the •
+Attach any outcomes of the defense, including specific student, and indicating a probable date of completion of

 Signature signifies completion

 Advisor Date